tinybike/argus/README.md

 	python batch_test.py

-will create output.tsv in tests folder
+will create output.tsv in tests folder, which contains both feature vectors and final answers.

 Algorithm
 ---------